NBISweden/workshop-reproducible-research/docs/rmarkdown.md

 * Try out some of the markdown described above (and in the links) in your template R Markdown document!
 Press Knit to see the effect of your edits.
 Don't worry about the code chunks just yet, we'll come to that in a second.

+!!! note "Quick recap"
+    In this section you learned and tried out some of the basic markdown syntax.

 ### Code chunks

 Enough about markdown, let's get to the fun part and include some code!
 Look at the last code chunk in the template R Markdown document that you just created, as an example: